Harshathout/harshathout-class/README.md

 # harshathout-class
-This is my first git reposity
+This is my first git reposity.
 Author - Harsha